 Are there study facilities available for private study?

-There is an Independent Learning Centre (ILC) in College with over 100 computers that can be used on a first-come, first-served basis.
+There is a Learning Resource Centre (LRC) in College with over 100 computers that can be used on a first-come, first-served basis.
 The ILC is staffed by fully trained personnel who can support students’ studies.

 Will my lessons be covered if a teacher is away?